krip77/zmk-config_HS46/config/boards/shields/hillside46/DISPLAY_CONFIG.md

 ### Display Not Working

 1. **Check Compatible String**
-   - Ensure using `"ssd,ssd1306fb-i2c"` (not `"solomon,ssd1306fb"`)
+   - Current configuration uses `"solomon,ssd1306fb"` with additional parameters
-   - This was the key fix after a ZMK update broke the display
+   - This configuration was found to work in the HillSideView project
+   - If this doesn't work, try `"ssd,ssd1306fb-i2c"` (simpler, but may not work with all displays)

 2. **Verify I2C Address**
    - Default is `0x3C`